Eigenvalues and Entropy of a Hitchin representation: Introduction

 This paper is concerned on the rigidity problem for Hitchin representations (the orbital counting problem has already been treated in \cite{orbitalcounting}).
 Normalize $d_X$ so that the totally geodesic embedding of $\H^2$ in $X,$ induced by the morphism $\PSL(2,\R)\to\PSL(d,\R)$ has curvature $-1.$ The main result of this work is the following theorem.

 \begin{teo1} For all $\rho\in\Hitchin(\E,d)$ one has $h_X(\rho(\pi_1\E))\leq 1$ and equality only holds if $\rho$ is Fuchsian. \end{teo1}

-Theorem A confirms the current philosophy that deformations in higher rank spaces should decrease the critical exponent, as opposed to deformations on rank 1 spaces (i.e. pinched negative curvature) where the critical exponent increases.
+Theorem A confirms the current philosophy that deformations in higher rank spaces should decrease the critical exponent, as opposed to deformations on rank 1 spaces (i.e. pinched negative curvature) where the critical exponent increases (see Bowen's fundamental paper \cite{bowen-quasicircles} on quasi-Fuchsian representations).
 It would be interesting to find a global explanation for these two different phenomena, today understood independently: in rank 1 the critical exponent is the Hausdorff dimension of the limit set, bounded below by the topological dimension; in higher rank (as we shall see below) it is the possibility of growing in different directions that forces $h_X$ to decrease.

 This philosophy probably originated in Bishop--Steger's work \cite{bishop}, where they show that if $\rho,\eta\in\Hitchin(\E,2)$ then where $|g|$ is the translation distance of $g$ in $\H^2$ and $[\pi_1\E]$ denotes the set of conjugacy classes of $\pi_1\E.$ Moreover, equality implies $\rho=\eta.$ As noticed by Burger \cite{burger}, this is a rank-2 problem, associated to the product representation $\rho\times\eta:\pi_1\E\to\PSL(2,\R)\times\PSL(2,\R).$